zllu2/iMSA_577/quiz/module8.md

   - Choices:True; False

 # Lesson 2
-- Question 7.1: Which pandas function convert a column of datatime object to a datetime index?
+- Question 7.1: Which pandas function convert a column of datetime object to a datetime index?
   - Type: Multiple choice (single correct response)
   - Answer: to_datetime()
   - Choices: to_datetime(); strptime(); DatetimeIndex()